+Engagement activities Issues raised in 2024 Engagement activities Stakeholder group Stakeholder group

+Shareholders

+Our shareholders are investors and owners of the business.
+We seek to establish and maintain constructive relations with all shareholders through open dialogue and an ongoing programme of engagement.

-• · Engagement activities Issues raised in 2024 Stakeholder group Engagement activities Issues raised in 2024 () () We interact with our shareholders and seek a better understanding of their expectations through various channels during the year with the participation of the CEO, Chief Financial Officer (CFO), members of the Board, the Company Secretary, and the Head of Investor Relations.
+We interact with our shareholders and seek a better understanding of their expectations through various channels during the year with the participation of the CEO, Chief Financial Officer (CFO), members of the Board. the Company Secretary, and the Head of Investor Relations.
 These channels take different forms and include participation at sector-specific conferences, discussions with proxy agencies, as well as direct meetings with shareholders and through the Annual General Meeting.
-During 2024, our regular calendar was supplemented by: A site visit in October 2024 for analysts and investors to the Mara Rosa mine site; The use of the Investor Meet platform for the second consecutive year, providing individual shareholders the opportunity to receive the H1 2024 results presentation by the CEO and CFO, and to participate in a Q&A session; and Ad-hoc interaction with significant shareholders on governance matters.
-Updates on the operation of the Mara Rosa mine site; Strategy in relation to the Monte Do Carmo asset; Permitting progress and timeline of Royropata project; Macro-economic and political developments in Argentina; Revised Directors' Remuneration Policy; and Chair succession.
-Ecological Contract of the second structure of the sec Employee engagement generally takes many forms and includes the use of surveys, presentations, and Q&A sessions with management.
-Our 2024 programme included: The continued use of the Brilla HOC platform to acknowledge the achievements of our people; Culture and safety perception surveys conducted across the three countries of operation, followed by in-person workshops to consider results and action plans; A working climate survey; The continuation of the online forum chaired by Tracey Kerr, the Non-Executive Director designated for Workforce Engagement; A site-visit by Board members to the Mara Rosa mine site; A workshop led by the taskforce established for the Group's goals on ESG for all female workers at the Mara Rosa mine site; and Regular meetings with labour unions to negotiate collective agreements and discuss matters of interest.
-The working climate survey provided detailed insight into the employees' perspectives including: The potential to further develop innovation to address operating challenges; Review of recognition and rewards; Further investment in professional development; Further embedding of HOC's core values within Brazilian operations; Progress of the Group's strategies on ESG matters; Promoting cross- functional collaboration to facilitate continuous improvement; and Enhancements to specific mine-site conditions.
-We interact with our shareholders and seek a better understanding of their expectations through various channels during the year with the participation of the CEO, Chief Financial Officer (CFO), members of the Board, the Company Secretary, and the Head of Investor Relations.
-These channels take different forms and include participation at sector-specific conferences, discussions with proxy agencies, as well as direct meetings with shareholders and through the Annual General Meeting.
-During 2024, our regular calendar was supplemented by: A site visit in October 2024 for analysts and investors to the Mara Rosa mine site; The use of the Investor Meet platform for the second consecutive year, providing individual shareholders the opportunity to receive the H1 2024 results presentation by the CEO and CFO, and to participate in a Q&A session; and Ad-hoc interaction with significant shareholders on governance matters.
-Updates on the operation of the Mara Rosa mine site; Strategy in relation to the Monte Do Carmo asset; Permitting progress and timeline of Royropata project; Macro-economic and political developments in Argentina; Revised Directors' Remuneration Policy; and Chair succession.
-Ecological Contract of the second structure of the sec Employee engagement generally takes many forms and includes the use of surveys, presentations, and Q&A sessions with management.
-Our 2024 programme included: The continued use of the Brilla HOC platform to acknowledge the achievements of our people; Culture and safety perception surveys conducted across the three countries of operation, followed by in-person workshops to consider results and action plans; A working climate survey; The continuation of the online forum chaired by Tracey Kerr, the Non-Executive Director designated for Workforce Engagement; A site-visit by Board members to the Mara Rosa mine site; A workshop led by the taskforce established for the Group's goals on ESG for all female workers at the Mara Rosa mine site; and Regular meetings with labour unions to negotiate collective agreements and discuss matters of interest.
-The working climate survey provided detailed insight into the employees' perspectives including: The potential to further develop innovation to address operating challenges; Review of recognition and rewards; Further investment in professional development; Further embedding of HOC's core values within Brazilian operations; Progress of the Group's strategies on ESG matters; Promoting cross- functional collaboration to facilitate continuous improvement; and Enhancements to specific mine-site conditions.

-OUR APPROACH TO SUSTAINABILITY
+During 2024, our regular calendar was supplemented by:

+- A site visit in October 2024 for analysts and investors to the Mara Rosa mine site: - The use of the Investor Meet platform for the second consecutive year, providing individual shareholders the opportunity to receive the H1 2024 results presentation by the CEO and CFO, and to participate in a Q&A session; and - Ad-hoc interaction with significant shareholders on governance matters.

+- Updates on the operation of the Mara Rosa mine site:

+- Strategy in relation to the Monte Do Carmo asset; - Permitting progress and timeline of Rovropata project; - Macro-economic and political developments in Argentina; - Revised Directors' Remuneration Policy; and - Chair succession.

+Employees

+We acknowledge that our success relies greatly on our people.
+We seek to attract, retain, and develop our people through competitive remuneration, a positive and safe working environment, and equal opportunities for all.

+Employee engagement generally takes many forms and includes the use of surveys, presentations, and Q&A sessions with management, Our 2024 programme included:

+- The continued use of the Brilla HOC platform to acknowledge the achievements of our people; - Culture and safety perception surveys conducted across the three countries of operation, followed by in-person workshops to consider results and action plans; - A working climate survey; - The continuation of the online forum chaired by Tracey Kerr, the Non-Executive Director designated for Workforce Engagement; - A site-visit by Board members to the Mara Rosa mine site; - A workshop led by the taskforce established for the Group's goals on ESG for all female workers at the Mara Rosa mine site: and - Regular meetings with labour unions to negotiate collective agreements and discuss matters of interest.

+The working climate survey provided detailed insight into the employees' perspectives including:

+- The potential to further develop innovation to address operating challenaes; - Review of recognition and rewards: - Further investment in professional development; - Further embedding of HOC's core values within Brazilian operations; - Progress of the Group's strategies on ESG matters; - Promoting crossfunctional collaboration to facilitate continuous improvement; and - Enhancements to specific mine-site conditions

+SERVING OUR COMMUNITIES PROTECTING THE ENVIRONMENT